21 Ways to Eat Healthy at Disney World

 There are plenty of ways to customize your food at WDW, but the Sunshine Season Food Fair in The Land Pavilion features a ton of sandwiches and salads that you can customize from the start.
 Your wish is their command!
 We recommend getting in some of these 30 High Fiber Foods so that you feel powered up for the rest of your magical day.

-Eating Healthy at the Animal Kingdom
+Eating Healthy at Disney’s Animal Kingdom

 Rawr!
 Was that one of the animals in the Africa part of the Animal Kingdom—or your rumbling stomach?
 Feast your eyes on these fresh tips!